-The direct labour hourly rate is the hourly pay rate plus, payroll taxes and fringe benefit costs.
+The direct labour hourly rate is the sum of all wages, plus payroll taxes and fringe benefit costs for the period.
 Divide this amount by the number of hours worked in the pay period.
 The goal is to factor in variable costs – like staff with higher or lower pay rates – to gain a single value for the cost of an hour of work.

 Step 2: Calculate direct labour hours

 This measures the number of direct labour hours it takes to produce one unit.
 To calculate this, divide the number of units produced by the number of hours needed to produce them.

 Step 3: Calculate direct labour cost per unit

 Now that we know the direct hourly labour rate and the direct labour hours per unit, we can figure out the direct labour cost per unit by multiplying the direct hourly labour rate and the direct labour hours per unit.

 Example: Calculating direct labour cost

 Step 1: Calculate direct hourly labour rate

 Richard has two staff members who earn $25 per hour, their payroll taxes costs $5 per hour and they have $3 worth of fringe benefit costs per hour.
 They each work 40 hours per week.